aslkhon/cv/resume-aslkhon.md

 ## EXPERIENCE

-IT Solutions, March, 2021 – Present
+IT Solutions, March, 2021 – January, 2022

-Middle Flutter Developer
+Flutter Developer

 * Developed Mobile Application for iOS and Android on Flutter cross-platform UI Engine.